The debate on how much video games children should be playing has been going on for ages.

 Additionally, scans taken from MRI machines concluded that gaming was associated with changes in some parts of the brain including the basal ganglia white matter and functional connectivity.

 “Children traditionally acquire motor skills through action, for instance in relation to sports and outdoor games.
-Neuroimaging research now suggests that training with desktop virtual environments is also capable of modulating brain systems that support motor skill learning,” Pujol said.
+Neuroimaging research now suggests that training with desktop virtual environments is also capable of modulating brain systems that support motor skill learning,” Pujol concluded.